FOREWORD BY THE EUROPEAN CHAPTER PRESIDENT, ANDREW SMITH SIOR FRICS.

 Members and guests will be treated to a private tour (with an expert guide) of the Churchill War Rooms in the heart of Westminster.
 Walk the top-secret corridors of Churchill War Rooms and glimpse what life would have been like during the tense days and nights of the Second World War.

 Housing the underground nerve centre where the British government directed the Second World War and the award-winning Churchill Museum, Churchill War Rooms is one of London’s must-see attractions.

 The event is kindly sponsored by Ashford Developments.

-All will then make their way to The In and Out Naval & Military Club (N° 4, St James's Square, London SW1Y 4JU) for drinks in the bar, preceding lunch.
+Following the morning visit, we will then make our way to The In and Out Naval & Military Club (N° 4, St James's Square, London SW1Y 4JU) for drinks, preceding lunch.

-During the private dining room experience over lunch, our guest speaker Bill Blain will share some of his thoughts, charm and charisma.
+During the private dining room experience over lunch, our guest speaker, Bill Blain, author of The Morning Porridge., will share some of his thoughts, charm and charisma.

 There will be time to relax, network and develop business opportunities with SIOR colleagues and guests.